Iowa City, IA

 - To protect the community and its waterways through sound planning and construction of stormwater management projects, such as storm sewer and flood-prevention capital improvements.

 - To inform residents in the use of “Best Management Practices” (BMPs) to aid in reducing stormwater runoff volumes and improving stormwater quality and to promote their use through cost subsidies.
-Examples of such practices include creek management, rain gardens, rain barrels, and other methods.
+Examples of such practices include creek management, soil quality restoration, and other methods.
 To encourage their use, stormwater utility fees will be used to help defray the cost to homeowners of some or all of these methods.

-- To monitor pollutants in waterways and inform homeowners and businesses of methods they can use to reduce pollution and improve stormwater quality.
+- Inform homeowners and businesses of methods they can use to reduce pollution and improve stormwater quality.

 - To promote and coordinate volunteer efforts to clean up creek banks, remove debris from waterways, and other environmental projects.